- The causes of the black screen After a crash, they can be physical, software or internal connections.

 - Software failures as a result of the impact: Occasionally, a system bug causes the display to not activate.
 This is rarer, but possible.

-It is not always easy to identify the exact cause without opening the device., but below we show you how to differentiate between a problem of hardware and one about software, and what measures to take in each case.
+It's not always easy to identify the exact cause without opening the device , but below we show you how to differentiate between a hardware problem and a software problem, and what steps to take in each case.

 First steps: Identify the extent of the damage